- J.D., University of California, Hastings, 2006, Public Interest Concentration

 - Co-inventor in United States Patent Number 7,321,992, "Reducing Application Downtime in a Cluster Using User-Defined Rules for Proactive Failover"

-- "Taking invention Disclosures Post-Alice," Fundamentals of Patent Prosecution: 2015: A Boot Camp for Claim Drafting and Amendment Writing (Practicing Law Institute (2015).
+- "Taking invention Disclosures Post-Alice," Fundamentals of Patent Prosecution: 2015: A Boot Camp for Claim Drafting and Amendment Writing (Practicing Law Institute (2015 and 2016).

 Intellectual Property Law Blog Posts